netdata/go.d.plugin/modules/apache/README.md

 ### global

-The metrics apply to the entire monitored application.
+These metrics refer to the entire monitored application.

 This scope has no labels.